Skip to main content

 The government has accepted the recommendations of the Independent Review Body on Doctors' and Dentists' Remuneration’s (DDRB).

-The decision means that doctors in training (junior doctors) will receive a permanent pay increase of on average 8.8% - between 8.1% and 10.3% depending on where they are in their training
+The decision means that doctors in training (junior doctors) have received a permanent pay increase of on average 8.8% - between 8.1% and 10.3% depending on where they are in their training

-Pay scales for consultants will also increase by 6%, meaning starting basic full-time pay will increase from more than £88,300 to £93,600.
+Pay scales for consultants have also increased by 6%, meaning starting basic full-time pay will increase from more than £88,300 to £93,600.
 Full-time equivalent basic pay for consultants will increase by around £6,300 on average.

 Below is a fact sheet setting out further detail and the press release can be found here.